MisterY/music-site/drums/practice.md

 There is a distinction between the following terms:

 - Exercise: refers to physical exercise, repetition of movements, development of muscles and "muscle memory".
 See [Exercises](exercises) page.
-- Practice: act of playing the instrument.
+- Practice: playing music, the act of playing the instrument.
 Either in gigs, with others, or alone.
 Experimenting with ideas, phrases, coordination.
 Learning and perfecting technique as well as musical expression.
 See [Practice Elements](practice-elements).
 - Rehearsal: preparing for the gig.
 Playing in the environment that matches the presentation environment as much as possible.
 Usually a band or group rehearsal.
 - Performing: playing in front of the live audience or recording.